 During 2020 there were many efforts by campaigners to force the government to negotiate 'replacements' for the family unity clauses of Dublin III.
 The UK government published draft agreements, which were not reciprocated by the EU.
 The two proposals related to general returns agreement and a specific measure to allow unaccompanied children to unite with family members.
-The UK has indicated it will attempt to
+The UK indicated it would attempt to negotiate returns agreements with individual EU member states.
+The revised inadmissibility guidance advises that if a person can be removed to another country, including a Dublin III state, the claim should be refused as inadmissible in the UK.